MarufZak/study-logs/nodejs-design-patterns/README.md

 In general term middleware means a set of processing units, handlers, filters, in a form of functions, which are connected in a pipeline for preprocessing and postprocessing any data.
 Middleware units can be easily connected and disconnected, allowing flexibility.

 ![Middleware](./assets/middleware.png)

+Middleware manager organizes and executes middleware functions.
+Middleware can be added with `use()` keyword (traditionally), usually to the end.
+When new data comes, next middleware accepts as input the result of prev middleware.
+Any middleware can choose to stop further processing, and invoke special function or propagate and error, which triggers another set of middleware to run.